Lift Up My Soul: 15 Days of Prayer with Saint Elizabeth Ann Seton

 Elizabeth had sought out that Voice ever since she was a little girl.
 One of her first memories was of her stepmother, teaching her the words to Psalm 23.
 The opening lines—“The Lord is my Shepherd; I shall not want—brought her consolation during the long years of her lonely childhood.
 Later, as a young wife and mother, she made time for reading Scripture daily, and on the nights her husband William was away on business, she would fall asleep with the Bible in her hands.

-The Bible also went with Elizabeth, when she and William, traveled to Italy, hoping a warmer climate would help his health.
+The Bible also went with Elizabeth, when she and William traveled to Italy, hoping a warmer climate would help his health.
 It was with her during the weeks following their arrival, when the couple was quarantined in a damp Italian hospital.
 And it was with her when William died, just days after their release.
 During that time, as always, Elizabeth read her Bible daily.
 It was, she wrote, “an unfailing comfort.”

 That reading brought more than comfort though.
 Day by day, year by year, it shaped how Elizabeth saw the world.
-It inspired her to serve others, to love the poor, to live simply, and sacrifice generously.
+It inspired her to serve others, to love the poor, to live simply, and to sacrifice generously.
 It taught her how to pray and strengthened her resolve to become Catholic.
 It even drew her closer to Mary, whose “own piety and secret thoughts and prayers,” Elizabeth explained, had been nurtured by reading the same holy books.
 After her conversion, Elizabeth began praying the Magnificat (Mary’s song of praise in Luke 1) daily.

 Having gained so much from the Bible, Elizabeth encouraged her sisters to learn by her example and reserved time in her community’s schedule for the reading of Sacred Scripture; daily, before lunch, the sisters read 25 verses of the New Testament on their knees.

-During this holy season of Lent, we have everything to gain and nothing to lose by making St. Elizabeth Ann Seton’s reading habits our own.
+We have everything to gain and nothing to lose by making St. Elizabeth Ann Seton’s reading habits our own.
 It takes 5 minutes to read 25 verses of Scripture before lunch.
 It takes two minutes to read a Psalm.
 It takes less than one to whisper a Magnificat.

 God’s Word lives in the pages of Sacred Scripture, and through it, His voice speaks to us here and now.
 Find five minutes or two minutes or even one minute to go to Him there.
 He waits for you.